wedeling/EasySurrogate/tutorials/gray_scott/Gray_Scott.md

 ## Analysis

+To perform the analysis, run `tests/gray_scott_reduced/gray_scott_analysis.py`.
 In this case we will just use the `BaseAnalysis` class to perform the post processing:

 ```
 #create a campaign